earth-chris/elapid/docs/paper/paper.md

 # Acknowledgments

 Many thanks to Jeffrey R. Smith for many long and thought-provoking discussions on species distribution modeling.
-Many thanks to David C. Marvin for helping me think creatively about counter-intuitive applications for Maxent.
-Many thanks to Gretchen C. Daily for promoting and supporting open source software in biodiversity and ecosystem services modeling.
+Thanks also to David C. Marvin for helping me think creatively about counter-intuitive applications for Maxent.
+And many thanks to Gretchen C. Daily for promoting and supporting open source software in biodiversity and ecosystem services modeling.

 # References